ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 The problem is that, in reality, it turns out to be impossible for a consensus algorithm to satisfy all three of these properties.
 This is known as the ***FLP Result*** after a paper published in 1983 by Michael Fischer, Nancy Lynch and Michael Paterson.
 In simple terms:

 > ***FLP Result***
-> If messages are asynchronous ***and*** crashes can occur, then it is impossible to satisfy all three properties of termination, agreement and validation.
+> In any system where messages are sent asynchronously ***and*** crashes can occur, then it is impossible to satisfy all three properties of termination, agreement and validation.

 This paper is called the ["Impossibility of Distributed Consensus with One Faulty Process"](./papers/FLP.pdf) and its practical implication is that all consensus algorithms must compromise on at least one of these properties.
 (A good summary of the FLP Result can be found [here](https://www.the-paper-trail.org/post/2008-08-13-a-brief-tour-of-flp-impossibility/))